 A number of non government insurance companies also provide this type of insurance.

 Every thing you need to know about ANSA, how it works, the rules, eligible species, fighting factors, tackle divisions etc is set out in the ANSA Rulebook.
 Every member should be provided with a copy of the Rulebook at the time of joining ANSA.
 Copies of the Rulebook can be obtained from your ANSA state branch executive.

 Current record charts for both National and State Records can be obtained from the ANSA National and State branch websites.
 Claim forms can also be sourced from the ANSA National or State branch websites.

 Competition and Point Scoring methodologies

 There are two distinct competition and record scoring methodologies provided by ANSA.
 One is a line class/weight criteria and the other is a length only criteria.
-There are state and national records for both line class/weight captures and state and national Master awards for both line class and length only captures.
+There are state and national records for both line class/weight captures and state and national Master awards for both line class and length only capture

 The length only criteria requires the angler to take measurement of the fish from the edge of the jaw to the end of the tail on an acceptable measuring device.
 The measuring must be witnessed or a photo taken of the fish on the measuring device.
 Any type of tackle can be used and there is no line class factor.
 This is referred to as “All tackle” fishing.